jhonfredynova/fullstack-react/README.md

 npm i
 npm run debug
 ```

 You can check each app on the following urls:
 - API: http://localhost:1337/api
 - WEB: http://localhost:3000

 ## Deployment

-Before deploying you must configure the environment variables in the server and run this commands:
+Before deploying you must configure the environment variables in the server and run these commands:
 ```
 npm i
 npm start
 ```

 ## Improvements sailsjs

 - Improvements to blueprints
 - Payu integration (subscriptions, payments)

 ## Improvements create-react-app

 - Session management
 - Redux integration